SixArm/unix-shell-script-kit/README.md

 ### Config

-Config: Something was found in an unconfigured or misconfigured state.
+Something was found in an unconfigured or misconfigured state.

 ```sh
 EXIT_CONFIG=78